oracle-livelabs/adb/adb-azure/adb-provisioning-pre-requisites/adb-provisioning-pre-requisites.md

-# Get started - Autonomous Database@Azure
+# Get started - Autonomous Database

 ## Introduction

-This lab walks you through the prerequisites to get started with Autonomous Database@Azure.
+This lab walks you through the prerequisites to get started with Oracle Database@Azure - Autonomous Database.
 This involves creating a Resource Group, VNet, and a subnet that needs to be delegated to Oracle.Database/networkAttachement.

 Estimated Time: 20 minutes